anastasiachemko/project-wiki-mobileTests/README.md

 ## Allure report
 Allure Framework is a flexible test report tool that shows a concise representation of what have been tested in a neat web report form

+Click <a target="_blank" href="https://jenkins.autotests.cloud/job/10-anastasiachemko-project-wikipedia-mobileTests/7/allure/">here</a> to see the report of the tests

 Here are the graphs: